GaloisInc/cryptol/docs/RefMan/Modules.rst

   f : [8]
   f = 10

-Module names should avoid using two consecutive underscored, because those are used to generate names for various anonymous modules.
+Module names should avoid using two consecutive underscores, because those are used to generate names for various anonymous modules.